alfdan2000/RedShift-Immersion-Day/README.md

 WHERE dest = 'LAS';
 ```

-27. Run the following query discover where the most popular flights to Las Vegas originate
+<li>Run the following query discover where the most popular flights to Las Vegas originate</li>

 ```
 SELECT